Prototyping with Microcontrollers, Sensors, and Materials

 - In the toolbar, go to Port and select the correct port

-- Type the code shown in Figure 23 into a new sketch in the Arduino IDE.
+- First start a new sketch in the Arduino IDE

 The following rules must be observed at all times during the competition.
 Violation of any of these rules will result in disqualification.